Responsible Cities PAC

 He shared with the RCP citizen panel that the mayor should prioritize the following:

-Ms. Kerns shared with RCP’s citizen panel the following priorities:
+Ms. Kearns shared with RCP’s citizen panel the following priorities:

 He told the RCP citizen panel that he would prioritize efficiency in local government and wants to see the City talk to front-line workers about how to save money in their jobs and departments.
 Mr. Bedeker said he would spend every City dollar locally if he could, but if forced, Bloomington should take inspiration from communities outside McLean County that have successfully faced “our” issues.